 * Euro survives GDP test but outlook still poor

-SYDNEY, Aug 15 (Reuters) - The euro steadied early on Friday, brushing aside soft euro zone inflation and disappointing growth data that kept alive prospects of more stimulus from the European Central Bank.
+SYDNEY/TOKYO, Aug 15 (Reuters) - The euro steadied on Friday, accepting soft euro zone inflation and disappointing growth data as keeping alive prospects of more stimulus from the European Central Bank.

 The common currency was little changed at $1.3363, having recovered from a brief dip to $1.3348.
 Still, it remained near a nine-month trough of $1.3333 and was on track to end lower on the week.

 It was choppy against the yen, drifting to a 1-1/2 week high of 137.25 before slipping back under 137.00 for a nearly flat finish in New York.
 It was last at 136.93.

 “The issue is, and this is hard to measure quantifiably, that traders were expecting the weakness,” said Christopher Vecchio, currency analyst at DailyFX, of the euro zone GDP data.
 Therefore, euro bears were left wanting more, he added.

 Data on Thursday showed growth in the euro zone stalled in the second quarter, with Germany suffering a surprise contraction.

 At the same time, inflation in the region was confirmed to have slowed to levels not seen since the height of the financial crisis nearly five years ago, leaving deflation a very real threat.